 * Sears Holdings to spin off Lands' End business

-NEW YORK, Dec 6 (Reuters) - U.S. stock index futures advanced on Friday, putting the S&P 500 on track to halt a five-session losing streak, ahead of a key monthly payrolls report that may influence expectations for when the Federal Reserve will begin to wind down its stimulus.
+NEW YORK, Dec 6 U.S. stock index futures rose on Friday, putting the S&P 500 on track to snap a five-session losing streak, ahead of a key monthly payrolls report that may affect expectations for when the Federal Reserve will begin to wind down its stimulus.

 * The S&P 500 has dropped 1.2 percent over the past five sessions, the longest losing streak for the benchmark index since late September.
 A gain of nearly seven percent over the prior eight weeks had increased expectations the Fed may accelerate the timetable to trim its $85 billion in monthly bond purchases encouraged profit taking.

 * Many market participants expect the Fed to announce a cut in March.
 The Fed has said it would slow its stimulus program when certain economic measures meet its targets, including a decline in the U.S. unemployment rate.

 * The November employment report is due at 8:30 a.m.
 EST (1330 GMT).
 Economists in a Reuters survey forecast 180,000 jobs were created in November compared with 204,000 jobs in October.
 The unemployment rate is seen at 7.2 percent versus a 7.3 rate in October.

 * Also due at 8:30 a.m. is personal income and spending data for October.
 Economists in a Reuters survey expect a 0.3 percent rise in income and a 0.2 percent increase in spending.

 * Later in the session at 9:55 a.m.
 (1455 GMT), investors will eye the Thomson Reuters/University of Michigan Surveys of Consumers release December preliminary consumer sentiment index.
 Economists in a Reuters survey expect a reading of 76.0 compared with 75.1 in the final November report.